jsxgraph/moodle-filter_jsxgraph/README.md

 ### Installation for moodle 2.x: (by Moodle Admin)
 1. Upload the complete plug-in folder `moodle2` into the folder `moodle-->filter`
+2. Rename the folder to `jsxgraph`
+3. Open site root of your moodle installation and follow the steps to install plugin
-2. In moodle, navigate to `Moodle -> Administration -> Configuration -> "Filter"` and click on the entry `jsxgraph` to activate the filter
+3. In moodle, navigate to `Moodle -> Administration -> Configuration -> "Filter"` and click on the entry `jsxgraph` to activate the filter

+**To use MathJax, please refer to the "MathJax" section in this documentation**

 ### Installation for moodle 1.9: (by Moodle Admin)
 1. Upload the complete plug-in folder `moodle1.9` into the folder `moodle-->filter`